 Harmonica Arch Trail is a 4.9 mile lightly trafficked loop trail located near Sedalia, Colorado that features a river and is rated as difficult.
-The trail is primarily used for hiking, nature trips, and birding and is accessible from April until November.
+The trail is primarily used for hiking, nature trips, and birding and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Sculpted from granite, Harmonica Arch is one of Colorados longest arches.
 You can see Harmonica Arch from the lower Goose Creek Trail, and the short hike to this suspended spectacle provides a unique outing.